Benchmark Computation of Morphological Complexity in the Functionalized Cahn-Hilliard Gradient Flow: Introduction

 We conduct grid refinement studies to verify that each benchmark has an adequate spatial resolution and develop highly accurate solutions for each benchmark by an extensive computation with a very small local truncation error.
 Once spatially resolved, all four schemes yield concordant results for sufficiently small specified local truncation error.
 We adjust the local truncation error restriction and use short runs to tune performance parameters in each scheme for each benchmark, and record the accuracy and cost of each optimized scheme.
 At given local truncation error we find that the \PSD approach is generically the most accurate with \IMEX and \SAV generally the least accurate, as measured by global error at the final time.
-However, at fixed local truncation error the \IMEX and \SAV schemes require less computational effort than the \PSD \tcg{and \ETD\!, with the \IMEX and \SAV schemes performing almost identically, modulo a fixed factor in extra computational effort required by \SAV due to the extra system for the auxiliary variable.} For these benchmarks a global $L^2$ relative discretization error of $2.5\times10^{-3}$ is found to be a harbinger of accuracy, and within this constraint we view the local truncation error as an internal parameter to be adapted for each scheme to optimize global performance.
-For the sub-critical, critical, and super-critical benchmarks, \tcg{all schemes except \ETD achieved this global accuracy with comparable efficiency although at quite different values of the local truncation error.
-The \ETD scheme is not competitive, likely due to the strength of the nonlinearity in the FCH system.} As presented in Figure\,\ref{f:BM3-L2}, achieving this accuracy for the super-critical benchmark requires $1.5\times10^{5}, 2\times 10^{5}$, and $2.1\times10^5$ FFT calls for \IMEX\!\!, \PSD and \SAV respectively, while \tcg{\ETD requires $4.6\times 10^6$ FFT calls.} As the global error target is further tightened, the \PSD scheme requires increased computational effort, first increasing rapidly and then saturating.
+However, at fixed local truncation error the \IMEX and \SAV schemes require less computational effort than the \PSD and \ETD\!, with the \IMEX and \SAV schemes performing almost identically, modulo a fixed factor in extra computational effort required by \SAV due to the extra system for the auxiliary variable.
+For these benchmarks a global $L^2$ relative discretization error of $2.5\times10^{-3}$ is found to be a harbinger of global accuracy, and within this constraint we view the local truncation error as an internal parameter to be adapted for each scheme to optimize global performance.
+For the sub-critical, critical, and super-critical benchmarks, all schemes except \ETD achieved this global accuracy with comparable efficiency although at quite different values of the local truncation error.
+While it displays second order accuracy, the \ETD scheme does not seem to be competitive.
+We present a heuristic argument in Appendix B that indicates that \ETD is more sensitive to the interface width parameter $\varepsilon$ in the thin interface limit $\varepsilon\ll1$ in which we compute.
+As presented in Figure\,\ref{f:BM3-L2}, achieving this accuracy for the super-critical benchmark requires $1.5\times10^{5}, 2\times 10^{5}$, and $2.1\times10^5$ FFT calls for \IMEX, \PSD and \SAV respectively, while \ETD requires $2.5\times 10^6$ FFT calls.
+As the global error target is further tightened, the \PSD scheme requires increased computational effort, first increasing rapidly and then saturating.
 Conversely the computational effort of the \IMEX and \SAV schemes increases linearly with global discretization error.
-For the more strongly nonlinear Foot 1 and Foot 2 benchmarks the efficiency of the linear-implicit schemes continues its linear relationship to global discretization error. \tcb{As depicted in Figure\,\ref{f:BM4-L2}, for the stronger nonlinearity the efficiency of \PSD deteriorated in comparison to the linear-implicit methods.}
+For the more strongly nonlinear Foot 1 and Foot 2 benchmarks the efficiency of the linear-implicit schemes continues its linear relationship to global discretization error.
+As depicted in Figure\,\ref{f:BM4-L2}, for the stronger nonlinearity the efficiency of \PSD deteriorated in comparison to the linear-implicit methods.